 Aside from detox, the painkiller rehab process also involves counseling.
 Most luxury treatment centers offer one-on-one or group counseling to provide encouragement to the patient and help him or her stick with the treatment.
 Counseling aids in the prevention of relapse and also teaches the person to cope with life’s stressors.
 Group counseling allows an addicted individual to meet new people and friends who are not using illicit drugs.
 Narcotics Anonymous also provides these benefits.
 The group usually sets up an informal meeting where people who face the same addiction problems can discuss the challenges they have faced or are currently facing.

 Some people delay pain pill addiction treatment because of the fear of experiencing withdrawal symptoms.
 If this is the case, it is recommended to talk first to a specialist about various treatment and recovery options suitable for your needs.
-Call 1-888-287-0471 to find the best detox and rehab center in your area.
+Call 1-888-287-0471 Who Answers? to find the best detox and rehab center in your area.
 You can also call this number if you want to talk to a professional counselor regarding your painkiller addiction problems.

 - Non-narcotic pain relievers, including acetaminophen (Tylenol) and non-steroidal anti-inflammatory drugs (NSAIDs) are not addictive and can replace narcotics to relieve pain.
 However, taking large amounts of acetaminophen can damage the liver.
 Aspirin is an NSAID and must not be given to small children, especially if the child exhibits flulike symptoms.